South Florida Railroad: Bartow Branch

 The charter specified that the railroad must pass through Bartow; thus the Bartow Branch was built from the mainline at Lake Alfred (Bartow Junction) southwest to Bartow.
 It opened in 1884 and was standard gauged on September 23, 1886.
+It retained passenger service since its opening and through its acquisition by Atlantic Coast Line Railroad until 1967 when it was discontinued after the merger of Atlantic Coast Line Railroad with Seaboard Air Line Railroad.

+After the acquisition and merger, southern parts of the line were abandoned by Seaboard Air Line Railroad in the 1980s, namely from Bartow to Gordonville and Lake Alfred to Winter Haven.

 Part of the Bartow branch remains today from Winter Haven south to Gordonville (just northeast of Bartow).
 This segment is operated by the Florida Midland Railroad.
 The abandoned segment between Lake Alfred and Winter Haven is now the route of the Chain of Lakes Trail.